Delivery: Daytime or evening classes.

-This Certificate is designed for individuals seeking employment in direct patient care under the supervision of a nurse in long term care, acute care and/or home care settings.
+This Certificate is designed for individuals seeking employment in direct patient care under the supervision of a nurse in long-term care, acute care, and/or home care settings.
 Upon completion of this certificate, you will be eligible to take the examination for placement on the Minnesota Department of Health Nursing Assistant Registry.
-The Nursing Assistant/Home Health Aide course includes Home Health Aide curriculum.
+The Nursing Assistant/Home Health Aide course includes the Home Health Aide curriculum.
 The course meets the requirements of the Minnesota Department of Health and OBRA.

 Note: When searching to apply for Nursing Assistant courses, select “Health Sciences” in the Subject field.